umairs5/swat-lstm-anomaly-detection/README.md

 ```

 ### Run
-Open `anomaly_detection.ipynb` in Jupyter or Google Colab and run all cells sequentially.
+Open `notebook.ipynb` in Jupyter or Google Colab and run all cells sequentially.
 The notebook covers:
 1. EDA and preprocessing
 2. Sliding window sequence creation
 3. LSTM-AE and TCN-AE training